it985/my-stars/README.md

 *   [HouzuoGuo/tiedot](https://github.com/HouzuoGuo/tiedot) - A rudimentary implementation of a basic document (NoSQL) database in Go

-*   [weaviate/weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open source vector search engine that stores both objects and vectors, allowing for combining vector search with structured filtering with the fault-tolerance and scalability of a cloud-native database, all accessible through GraphQL, REST, and various language clients.
+*   [weaviate/weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open source vector database that stores both objects and vectors, allowing for combining vector search with structured filtering with the fault-tolerance and scalability of a cloud-native database, all accessible through GraphQL, REST, and various language clients.

 *   [uber/aresdb](https://github.com/uber/aresdb) - A GPU-powered real-time analytics storage and query engine.